Best Inventory Replenishment Software for Ecommerce Stores in 2026

 Pricing is bespoke and typically negotiated as part of a multi-year agreement.

 Katana Cloud Inventory is a modern platform that combines manufacturing, inventory management, and order workflows into a single interface.
 It appeals to brands that make, assemble, and ship products from a single environment.
-The software offers automated replenishment tied to production needs.
+The software offers automated replenishment tied to production needs, making it well suited to brands where order fulfillment services and production planning are closely intertwined.

 Key features